 I’ve always loved to write.
 I’ve been writing since forever, although not so regularly these days.
 When I got something special for my birthday, I’d write down how happy and ecstatic I was when I received it.
 When I was scolded for not doing my homework or forgetting to make my bed in the morning, I’d put my sad thoughts into words.
 I continued to do so until my high school and college years, where my poetry and stories were appreciated, but my hunger to learn on how to be a great writer has never been filled.
 So, I continued to search for answers and here’s what I got – some wonderful tips from my favorite teachers, authors and a few useful snippets from the web.
-Read on if you need help with writing skills.
+One is writing from the heart, telling your life story, such as this story which drew thousands of responses.

 From My Favorite Teachers